Thio02/RAT-GRABBER-separate/README.md

 # Images

-# There is no part on the right
+# ⚠️There is no part on the right⚠️

 - **Account & System Embed + Files**